|

 Too

-bad the essence of Rome can't be bottled and exported to a corner
+bad the essence of Rome can't be bottled and exported to a

-trying to bottle Rome.
-But they do a stand-up job of imbuing their
+never said they're trying to bottle Rome.
+But they do a stand-up

-guidebook with the spirit, attitude, and élan of Rome.
-They don't
+and élan of Rome.
+They don't just provide information

-real.
 Stephanie Gold.

 Rome

-Walking Guide : Where to Go, Where to eat...
+Walking Guide: Where to Go, Where to eat...

 The

-Collosseum, the Forum, and Rome's other famous sights are explored
+Collosseum, the Forum, and Rome's other famous sights are

-maps, diagrams, and information on restaurants, and museums.
+detailed, easy-to-read maps, diagrams, and information on

 Gambero

-Rosso Rome : Restaurants, Wine Bars, Cafes, Pizzerias, Gourmet
+Rosso Rome: Restaurants, Wine Bars, Cafes, Pizzerias, Gourmet

 Food

-A reader from The Netherlands - If you're from abroad, want to
+A reader from The Netherlands - If you're from abroad, want

-Visit Rome, and do Rome "The Italian way" than this is the guide
+to Visit Rome, and do Rome "The Italian way" than

-you need.
-Places to eat, stay and shop are well described.
-A "must"
+this is the guide you need.
+Places to eat, stay and shop are

-for Rome visitors.
-Your trip to Rome starts at home...
+trip to Rome starts at home...

 Dictionary